 - 13.2 µg per100 g dry weight of cockroach

-Vitamin B12 is essential within a cat’s diet because it helps to keep its immune system, digestive system, digestive tract, and cognitive function working properly.
+Vitamin B12 is essential in a cat’s diet because it helps keep its immune system, digestive system, digestive tract, and cognitive function working properly.
 B12 is also essential for efficient digestion.

 Cats can’t produce their own B12, so they rely on their diet to provide it.
-Most commercial foods have plenty of B12, but wild cats can increase their levels by eating crickets.
+Most commercial foods are high in B12, but wild cats can increase their levels by eating crickets.